 What is Involved in a Revision Rhinoplasty Procedure?

-Surgical procedures may take anywhere from one hour to more than four hours before completion.
+Revision surgical procedures may take anywhere from one hour to more than four hours to complete.

 Who is a Candidate for Revision Rhinoplasty?